AMIS-Services/code-cafe-20190520/quickstart-cloud-containers/Quickstart container in the Azure cloud.md

 * On your laptop:
   * Docker (for Windows or Mac) <https://www.docker.com/products/docker-desktop>
+  * Docker running on Linux VM, such as we already used before: VirtualBox with Ubuntu VM and Docker Engine
   * Azure CLI <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest>
 * In the cloud: access to an Azure cloud subscription.
 You can create a free account at [https://azure.microsoft.com/en-us/free](https://azure.microsoft.com/en-us/free/)[/](https://azure.microsoft.com/en-us/free/)